-We have to cut hours at work, so I ended up clocking out at 12:30 and asking my friend Jeremy for a ride so that I didn't have to wait until about 7:30 for someone else to come pick me up.
+We have to cut hours at work, so I ended up clocking out at 12:30 and asking my friend Jeremy for a ride so that I didn't have to wait until about 7:30 for my original ride home.

 I proceeded to attempt to break into my own home by trying to force the sliding glass door open.
 It didn't work, which I'm kind of glad it didn't, because otherwise I'd be looking at my door going "Well, you're easy to break into".

-Thank GOODNESS I packed my camera in my purse today.
-There was only one thing to do!
-To go take photographs!
+Thank GOODNESS I packed my camera in my purse.
+There was only one thing to do - go take photographs!
 I went to James A Bible Park, attempting to walk very, very slowly to pass time, and got some gorgeous shots of the fall scenery here in Denver.
 Gorgeous.
 I'm telling you.

 James A Bible Park in the fall is like being in the middle of a fairy tale.
 I love it so much.